Azure-Samples/communication-services-virtual-visits-js/docs/appointment-using-rooms.md

 ## <a id="start-now">Use Rooms to start an appointment now</a>

 ![rooms-start-a-call.png](../docs/images/rooms/rooms-start-a-call.png)
-To start a call now, navigate to the Sample's home page and click on the "Start a call" button.
+To start a call now, navigate to the Sample's home page and click on the "Start as Presenter" button.
 Starting a call now will create a new Room with two participants: a Presenter (representing the professional in the appointment) and an Attendee (representing the end-user).

 You are automatically joined into the call as the Presenter.
 As the Presenter, you can copy the invite link for the Attendee in the People pane: